How this mother of 3 self funded her studies, worked full time & at 35 qualified as a CA(SA)

 Have a plan and don’t worry about how it will happen, just keep on working towards your dream.
 It might take you years to achieve it, but you will meet your goal as long as you are determined and focused.

-I am so glad that I listened to that small voice which kept telling me to keep going.
+I am so glad that I listened to that small voice that kept telling me to keep going.
 If I can do it, so can you.

 Asanda Ngcikiza is a seasoned finance professional and a Chartered Accountant from The South African Institute of Chartered Accountants (SAICA).
 She is a hardworking, determined, self-motivated, go-getter, always willing to learn.